 South Korean international star Heung-Min Son has endeared himself to the Spurs faithful with some fantastic goalscoring displays since signing from Bayer Leverkusen in August, 2015.

-He rattled in two cracking strikes in our 4-0 win at Stoke City in September, 2016, while also netting both our goals in a 2-1 win at Middlesbrough later that month on his way to picking up the first of two EA SPORTS Player of the Month awards during that campaign.
+In 2016-17, he rattled in two cracking strikes in our 4-0 win at Stoke City in September, 2016, while also netting both our goals in a 2-1 win at Middlesbrough later that month on his way to picking up the first of two EA SPORTS Player of the Month awards during that campaign.
 The second came in April, 2017, after he scored five goals in four games at the start of that month.

 He also completed his first Spurs hat-trick in March, 2017, during our 6-0 FA Cup quarter-final win over Millwall.